AndrewLuckritz/FinalProject/01-threats.md

 - Trigger scam pop-ups

 ### Why It's Dangerous
 Attackers purchase ad space cheaply and inject malicious code.
-You don’t even need to *click* the ad—
+You don’t even need to *click* the ad.
-**some malicious ads can infect systems just by loading on the page.**
+**Some malicious ads can infect systems just by loading on the page.**

 This is why ad blockers dramatically increase safety.